sandipsahoo2k2/my/articles/engineering/system_design_cheet_sheet.md

 ## How to system design a problem statement
 System design is a very broad problem, There is no right or wrong answer, with modern technologies and tools everything can be build with following very simple to complex patterns.
-But interviewers expect you talk about 0 to z. its easy to miss many aspects but for a structured plan for your interview you should follow this 5 step approach.
+Interviewers expections is to gaze how much expreince you have from this kind of questions.
+Here you can talk about 0 to z but its timed.
+Hence it's easy to miss many aspects but if you follow this structured 5 step approach you will be able to cover most of your thought process.

 ### Follow a simple 5 step process for your design interviews